1. Introduction

 Can I simulate X or Y with Dissolve?

 Maybe!
 Dissolve is growing with new features, forcefields, and capabilities, so the range of systems it can tackle is always expanding.
-If in doubt, contact us at the forum.
+If in doubt, either get in touch with the Disordered Materials Group at the ISIS Neutron and Muon Source, or talk to us via an issue on GitHub if you have a specific question you need answering.